Red Light Therapy and Eye Safety at Home

 Focusing back on eye cellular structure, there are specific cones in your eye that detect the color red.
 When the eye detects the color red, the mitochondria in those cones get their gasoline and start generating new healthy cells.
 Red light therapy depends on LED lights to stimulate this growth activity.
 It’s important to note that lasers are not good for this type of red light therapy.
 The intensity of the light is too much to bear for the human eye.

 Can Red Light Therapy damage eyes?
+Do I need to wear Goggles?

-The concern that comes with red light therapy is the power density of the red light the therapist is going to use.
 Researchers have found that the eyes respond to red light therapy in much the same way as the skin.
 That would mean that a therapist should be able to get the desired results with a power density of about 50mW/cm2 at doses of about 10J/cm2 or less.
 However, if the power density is substantially increased or if the exposure is for very long periods of time, then red light therapy can cause eye damage.

 Does red light therapy require eye protection?